openstack/contributor-guide/doc/source/common/events.rst

 OpenStack Events
 ================

-The OpenStack Foundation organizes multiple events per year to bring together the community as well as companies and individuals interested in the technology and to embrace and encourage open collaboration.
+The Open Infrastructure Foundation organizes multiple events per year to bring together the community as well as companies and individuals interested in the technology and to embrace and encourage open collaboration.

 This section allows you to: